Are you sure you want to hide the widget forever? If you need it back, please clear your cookies.

 This one-year, full-time programme provides an opportunity for students to undertake extensive professional development and refine their performance skills, as a member of an established professional dance company.

-The full list of participating companies in 2024/25 can be viewed here
+The full list of participating companies in 2025/26 can be viewed here

-The distinctiveness of this programme lies in the offer of a work placement with a professional dance company of between five and nine months.
+The distinctiveness of this programme lies in the offer of a work placement with a professional dance company of between six and nine months.
 Students work alongside professional dancers at their chosen host company, experiencing the creation, rehearsal, production and touring of a professional performance programme or project, including any related education and community outreach work.

 Whilst on their placement, students are supported by a tutor at NSCD.
 Crucially, students on the professional placement pathway develop an understanding of the wider skills required of a professional dance artist, through small-scale projects, introductions to local networks and awareness of a variety of activities such as workshop teaching and project management.